cbonoz/xrp23/README.md

 ## Challenges we ran into

 Creating DataTrace came with its fair share of challenges.
 Integrating Ripple EVM into the project required extensive research and development to ensure seamless compatibility.
 Additionally, designing a system that maintains data integrity without compromising on performance was a complex task.
-We also had to address various security concerns and optimize the platform for high throughput, which presented its own set of challenges.
+We also had to address various security concerns and optimize the platform for high throughput, presenting its own challenges.

 ## Accomplishments that we're proud of

 We successfully integrated Ripple EVM into the platform, allowing it to benefit from Ripple's high throughput capabilities.
 We also designed a user-friendly interface that simplifies data validation for users of all backgrounds.
-Furthermore, the system's ability to generate unique URLs and evolution patterns for each data point is a significant accomplishment that enhances data trust.
+Furthermore, the system's ability to generate unique URLs and evolution patterns for each data point significantly enhances data trust.

-Users of the app can take as many snapshots of they want of uploaded data.
+App users can take as many snapshots as they want of uploaded data.

 ## What we learned

 Working on DataTrace was a learning experience.
 We gained valuable insights into the intricacies of Ripple EVM and blockchain technology.
 We also deepened our understanding of data validation and its importance in today's digital ecosystem.
-This project has taught us the significance of innovation and adaptability when addressing complex challenges in the blockchain and data validation space.
+This project has taught us the significance of innovation and adaptability when addressing complex blockchain and data validation challenges.

 ### Recompiling the DataTrace smart contract for deployment on XRP EVM